Apply

 4. Check your application status online.
 Application statuses will be updated daily, Monday-Friday.

-See Complete Admissions Timeline [PDF]
+2. See Complete Financial Aid Timeline [PDF]

 The admissions process for master’s programs is separate and must be done through the Syracuse University Graduate School.